 The Precincts - Regional SEPP governs development on land within the ski resort areas of KNP.
 Chapter 4 of the SEPP aims to protect the natural and cultural heritage of land within the resorts and to encourage environmentally sustainable development.

-Under the provisions of section 4.15 of the Precincts - Regional SEPP, the NPWS have a commenting role as the land manager which includes administering the Plan of Management framework for KNP that incorporates objectives, principles and policies to guide the long-term management of the broad range of values found in the park.
+Under the provisions of section 4.15 of the Precincts - Regional SEPP, the National Parks and Wildlife Service (NPWS) have a commenting role as the land manager which includes administering the Plan of Management framework for KNP that incorporates objectives, principles and policies to guide the long-term management of the broad range of values found in the park.

 The Department considers the proposal is consistent with Chapter 4 of the Precincts - Regional SEPP as the proposal appropriately minimises the potential impacts on the environment by restricting works to the existing building footprint area.
-A separate APZ plan is to be endorsed by the NPWS for the site and land outside of the site (the Applicant and NPWS are in discussions on the content of the APZ plan), to meet the RFS requirements while protecting areas mapped as being of high environmental significance.
+A separate Asset Protection Zone (APZ) plan has also been endorsed by the NPWS for the site and land outside of the site, to meet the RFS requirements.